 The volume examines pre-analytical factors, storage containers/conditions, prior medical interventions and therapy, along with information from the scene investigation and anatomical findings.
-Also addressed are complicating factors for the interpretation of the toxicological results due to postmortem decomposition, embalming artifacts and the postmortem redistribution of drugs.
+This reference also provides explanation of the complicating conditions for the interpretation of the toxicological results due to postmortem decomposition, embalming artifacts and the postmortem redistribution of drugs.
 Tolerance is also discussed as an aid to interpreting results from a habitual/chronic user of medications and/or drugs of abuse.

 - Presents a holistic approach to the interpretation of toxicology results

-- Covers pre-analytical factors, storage containers/conditions, prior medical interventions and therapy and much more
+- Covers pre-analytical factors, storage containers/conditions, prior medical interventions, therapy, and much more

 - Written for the current practitioner, but an excellent resource for graduate level students training in the field of forensic toxicology